Kimchi-Making

 Directions:

 Quarter your napa cabbages and run them under the water.
 Place them in a big enough bowl for brining.
-Smother your cabbage with salt starting from the outermost layers and innermost part of the leaves.
+Smother your cabbage with salt, starting from the outermost layers and the innermost part of the leaves.
 Do this for every layer of the cabbage.
 Once all quartered cabbages have been salted, cover the cabbage with water.
 Check on your cabbage from time to time, rotating the cabbage from back to front and front to back to brine the leaves evenly.
-Cabbage will be ready for marinating between 3-5 hours.
+Cabbage will be ready for marinating in 3-5 hours.
 (It's possible that it can take longer depending on the level of salt in your brine water.)

 While the cabbage is brining, prepare your marinade by mixing all your marinade ingredients.
 Throw in your "non-essential" ingredients if you wish to put any of these in and mix well with your marinade.
 Set aside for later.